 Indicators: Regular Procedure: Personal Interview 1.
 Is a personal interview of the asylum seeker in most cases conducted in practice in the regular procedure?
-If so, are interpreters available in practice, for interviews?
-2 2.
-In the regular procedure, is the interview conducted by the authority responsible for taking the decision?
-Yes 🖾 No 3.
-Are interviews conducted through video conferencing?
-Frequently Rarely Never
+2. In the regular procedure, is the interview conducted by the authority responsible for taking the decision?
+In some cases 3.
+Are interviews conducted through video conferencing? ☐ Frequently ☒ Rarely ☐ Never

-Article 17 of the Asylum Law states that asylum applications are formalised by the conduct of a personal interview, which will always be conducted individually.
+Article 17 of the Asylum Act states that asylum applications are formalised by the conduct of a personal interview, which will always be conducted individually.
 This legislative provision is respected in practice, as all asylum seekers are interviewed.
 The law also provides the possibility of carrying out other interviews with the applicant after the initial one foreseen for the formalisation of the asylum claim.
 These interviews can take place any time during the procedure after the claim is declared admissible.